0xDBFB7/ionprinter/documents/log/construction.md

   - miserable failure
   - what
   - what even
-  - There's a delicate balance between the not-invented-here fallacy and
 - 2d simplified analytic concentric ring space charge solver, predefined beam envelope, rings also used for electrode field
   - Almost usable
   - on the order of a few seconds per iteration in Python